satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

    :alt:
 Figure 1.
 A patch submission workflow created by the developers of the Android project (http://source.android.com/source/life-of-a-patch.html).
-This flowchart illustrates the iterative processes and loops that exist in such a workflow.
+This flowchart illustrates the multiple iterative processes that exist in such workflows.

 Problems with current peer-review process